Hot weather conditions prevail in most parts of Haryana, Punjab | Science-Environment

 - India

-Hot weather conditions prevailed in most parts of Haryana and Punjab on Wednesday, with day temperatures hovering above normal limits and common capital Chandigarh recording a high of 38 degrees Celsius.
+Hot weather conditions prevailed in many parts of Haryana and Punjab on Thursday, with day-temperatures hovering above normal limits and common capital Chandigarh recording a high of 39.9 degrees Celsius.

-In Haryana, Hisar recorded a maximum temperature of 44.2 degrees Celsius, Bopani in Faridabad district 43.4 degrees Celsius, Bhiwani 42.5 degrees Celsius, Gurugram 42.2 degrees Celsius, Rohtak 40.3 degrees Celsius, Bhiwani 40.1 degrees Celsius and Ambala 39 degrees Celsius, the weather office said.
+In Haryana, Gurugram recorded a maximum temperature of 41.7 degrees Celsius, Hisar 41.3 degrees Celsius, Sirsa 40.9 degrees Celsius, Rohtak 40.2 degrees Celsius, Ambala 39.2 degrees Celsius, and Bhiwani 39.9 degrees Celsius, according to the meteorological department.

+In Punjab, light showers were reported in a few parts in the evening.

-In Punjab, Bathinda recorded a high of 43.6 degrees Celsius, Patiala 40.3 degrees Celsius, Jalandhar 39.8 degrees Celsius, Ludhiana 39.7 degrees Celsius and Amritsar 39 degrees Celsius, it added.
+Bathinda recorded a maximum temperature of 40.8 degrees Celsius, Amritsar 38.4 degrees Celsius, Ludhiana 39.4 degrees Celsius, Patiala 40.2 degrees Celsius and Jalandhar 38.6 degrees Celsius.

+Hot weather conditions are likely to continue in the two states over the next few days, the Met office said.

+Strong surface winds with a speed of 20-30 kmph are likely to prevail over south Punjab until Friday, it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)